 - is not to be interpreted as professional or legal advice (if you need specific advice, you should always consult a suitably qualified professional).

-It is EFSA’s goal to minimise disruption caused by technical errors.
-However, some data or information on EFSA’s website may have been created or structured in files or formats that are not error-free and EFSA cannot guarantee that its service will not be interrupted or otherwise affected by such problems.
+It is our goal to minimise disruption caused by technical errors.
+However, some data or information on our website may have been created or structured in files or formats that are not error-free, and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.